DataDog/documentation/content/en/continuous_integration/guides/find_flaky_tests.md

 Flaky tests introduce risk and unpredictability into your CI system and into your end product.
 Knowing which tests are flaky is left to institutional knowledge, developers lose trust in their test results, and a tremendous amount of time and resources are wasted on pipeline retries.

 Go to the Test Service page to see the _Flaky Tests_ table for a given test service and branch.
-You can see all of the tests that have flaked in the time frame you have selected.
+You can see all of the tests that are flaky in the time frame you have selected.

 {{< img src="ci/flaky-test-management.png" alt="Flaky Tests table on the Test Service page"  style="width:100%;">}}

-The app helps your prioritize flaky tests by providing the following information about them:
+The app helps you prioritize flaky tests by providing the following information about them:

 * **Average duration**: The average time the test takes to run.
 * **First and Last flaked**: The date and commit SHAs for when the test first and most recently exhibited flaky behavior.
 * **Occurrences**: The number of commits in which the test exhibited flaky behavior.
 * **Failure Rate**: The percentage of test runs that have failed for this test since it first flaked.
-* **Trend**: A visualization that indicates whether a flaky test was fixed or it’s still actively flaking.
+* **Trend**: A visualization that indicates whether a flaky test was fixed or it is still actively flaking.

 Once you identify a flaky test you want to fix, click on the test to see links to view the most recent failed test run or the first flaky test run.